mandasanjana19/mandasanjana19/README.md

 - 🎓 B.Tech in Computer Science, ABV-IIITM Gwalior (2023 – 2027)
 - 💼 Worked as an **Application Engineer Intern** at Accenture — built a chatbot on Oracle EPBCS that answers user queries and updates dataforms/dashboards dynamically (Cohere API, Oracle EPM REST sources, PL/SQL)
+- 🛠️ Currently working on a **coding assessment platform** project, built with Next.js and Supabase
-- 🌱 Interested in **Database Management Systems and Machine Learning**
+- 🌱 Interested in **Machine Learning, Database Management Systems, and Development** — I enjoy building apps and web projects like coding platforms or ML/Streamlit apps
 - 📫 Reach me at **sanjanakiran19@gmail.com**

 ---